DS12/scala-class/tutorial/src/main/scala/com/datascience/education/tutorial/lecture4/README.md

 Option.type
 ```

-### Task (5a): compilation errors in of `FlawedOption`
+### Task (5a): Compilation errors of `FlawedOption`

+Investigate the compilation errors for the given implementation of `FlawedOption`, and use these compilation errors as a clue for the solution to the next task.
+You can do this in two ways:

-Uncomment the methods implemented inside the trait of `FlawedOption`.
-Investigate the compilation errors, and use these compilation errors as a clue for the solution to the next task.
-Comment out the methods before continuing to `FPOption`.
+1. Uncomment the methods implemented inside the trait of `FlawedOption`, try compiling and look at the errors.
+Remember to comment out the methods before continuing to `FPOption`.
+2. In `tutorial/src/test/scala/com/datascience/education/tutorial/lecture4/FlawedOptionSpec.scala`, a test is provided which checks that this implementation `shouldNot compile`.
+You can modify this test so that it will fail by changing it to `should compile`, and look at the error for failing when the test is ran.
+To run this specific test in `sbt`, use `testOnly com.datascience.education.tutorial.lecture4.FlawedOptionSpec`.
+Remember to change the tests back otherwise your tests will continue to fail.

 ### Task (5b): `map` and `getOrElse`